 Eligibility for Athletics and Co-Curricular Activities

-A student must secure during the last marking period preceding the contest a passing grade, and full credit, in the equivalent of four traditional, year-long major English courses.
-A transfer student may not gain academic eligibility if he/she was not, or would not be, eligible at the sending school, unless transfer was necessitated by a move of parents and then eligibility would be determined by the receiving school’s eligibility standards.
+During the last marking period preceding the contest, a student must secure a passing grade and full credit in the equivalent of four traditional, year-long major English courses.
+A transfer student may not gain academic eligibility if the student was not, or would not be, eligible at the sending school, unless transfer was necessitated by a move of parents/guardians and then eligibility would be determined by the receiving school’s eligibility standards.
 A student cannot at any time represent a school unless that student is taking courses which would provide Carnegie Units equivalent to four traditional, year-long major English courses.
-To be eligible for the fall marking period, students are required to have passed and received full credits for the previous academic year the equivalent of four traditional, year-long major English courses.
-Academic eligibility of all students shall be considered as official and determined on the published date when the report cards for that ranking period are to be issued to the parents of all students within a particular class.
+To be eligible for the fall marking period, students are required to have passed and received full credits for the previous academic year’s equivalent of four traditional, year-long major English courses.
+Academic eligibility of all students shall be considered as official and determined on the published date when the report cards for that reporting period are to be issued to the parents/guardians of all students within a particular class.
 An athlete who meets the minimum standard after the start of a season is not eligible to participate during that season; exceptions may be allowed for non-cutting teams with the approval of the principal, athletic director, coach, and guidance counselor.

 Rules of Co-Curricular and School Sponsored/Sanctioned Activities

 During the school year, students shall not, regardless of the quantity, use or consume, buy, possess, sell, knowingly be in the presence of, or give away any beverage containing alcohol or any controlled substances as defined under Massachusetts General Laws, Ch.
 90D, or inhale vapors of any intoxicating substance such as glue, nitrous oxide, and the like, sometimes referred to as “huffing”.